William Friedkin's unrealized projects: Elsewhere

 In 1993, it was reported that after the completion of his 1994 film Blue Chips, Friedkin was to direct a film titled Elsewhere, with the screenplay written by William Peter Blatty.

 The Diary of Jack the Ripper

-In 1995, it was reported that Friedkin was set to direct a film titled The Diary of Jack the Ripper for New Line Cinema.
-The project was to have starred Anthony Hopkins as James Maybrick, who was accused of being Jack the Ripper.
+In 1994, it was reported that Friedkin was set to direct a film titled The Diary of Jack the Ripper for New Line Cinema.
+Anthony Hopkins signed on to star as James Maybrick, who was accused of being Jack the Ripper.
 The screenplay by Christopher De Vore was to have been based on Maybrick's diaries.
 Friedkin wanted to incorporate the usage of computer-generated imagery in order to faithfully re-create the London 1888 setting, and was allegedly looking at the various special effects houses that had "cutting-edge" CGI credits.
 However, by 1997, it was then reported that Friedkin filed a lawsuit against New Line and Katja Motion Picture Corp. for blocking further development on the film.
+The following year, the Los Angeles Times reported that Friedkin wrote the film himself and was now directing with European financing.
+When asked what project he would most like to do in 2012, Friedkin answered, "I would love to do my version of the Jack the Ripper story.
+That's a film that I still have in me and the rights that I had to this one particular account, which I find believable, are really entangled.
+They were from the beginning.
+That's the only story that I really have a feeling for."